Visit Ardtornish House Gardens and discover the beautiful grounds of a 19th Century Victorian Mansion

 A Scottish garden with a rich history

-The present site of Ardtornish House was chosen in 1856 by Octavius Smith, a distiller from London.
-The garden was laid out by his son, Valentine Smith and his successors.
+Ardtornish House sits on a site chosen in 1856 by Octavius Smith, a distiller from London and the garden was laid out by his son, Valentine Smith, and his successors.

 Planting in the garden was considerably extended by Owen and Emmeline Hugh Smith, who bought Ardtornish in 1930.
 Their successes included mixing species and hybrid rhododendrons with acer, hoheria, eucryphia, sorbus, berberis and species roses.